ianchanning/neural-network-js/tutorial/slides.tex.md

 We can scale the dot product to as many elements as we want

-# I want to describe a perceptron firing
+# Describe a perceptron firing

 Perceptron 'fires' when inputs reach a threshold